Data Risk Management: Framework, Assessment & Strategies

 1. Breachsense

 Breachsense combines phishing domain detection with dark web monitoring to catch threats that other tools miss.
-The platform monitors for lookalike domains targeting your brand while simultaneously scanning dark web forums and marketplaces where phishing kits are sold and stolen credentials appear.
+The platform monitors for lookalike domains targeting your brand while scanning dark web forums where phishing kits are sold and stolen credentials appear.

-This dual approach addresses both sides of the phishing problem: detecting malicious domains before campaigns launch and identifying when credentials stolen through successful attacks surface in criminal channels.
-Security teams can reset compromised passwords before attackers exploit them.
+This dual approach addresses both sides of the phishing problem.
+You detect malicious domains before campaigns launch.
+You also identify when credentials stolen through successful attacks surface in criminal channels.
+That lets you reset compromised passwords before attackers exploit them.

-The platform includes external attack surface management capabilities that identify forgotten domains, expired certificates, and other infrastructure gaps that attackers exploit.
-API integration enables automated workflows that feed threat data directly into existing security tools.
+The platform includes external attack surface management capabilities that identify forgotten domains and expired certificates.
+API integration feeds threat data directly into existing security tools.

-Breachsense fits organizations that want unified visibility across phishing infrastructure, dark web activity, and credential exposures rather than managing separate point solutions.
+Breachsense fits organizations that want unified visibility across phishing infrastructure and credential exposures rather than managing separate point solutions.

 2. ZeroFox

-ZeroFox provides broad digital risk protection that includes phishing domain monitoring as a core capability.
-The platform monitors for lookalike domains, typosquatting, and brand impersonation across surface web and dark web sources.
+ZeroFox provides broad digital risk protection that includes phishing domain monitoring.
+The platform monitors for lookalike domains and typosquatting across surface web and dark web sources.
+It also catches brand impersonation.

 Key strengths include integration with their broader digital risk protection platform, automated takedown orchestration, and threat actor intelligence that provides context about who is targeting your brand.

-ZeroFox works best for enterprises that need unified visibility across multiple digital risk categories rather than point solutions for each threat type.
+ZeroFox works best for enterprises that need unified visibility across multiple digital risk categories.

 3. Bolster AI

-Bolster (formerly RedMarlin) specializes in AI-powered phishing detection with some of the fastest automated takedowns in the industry.
+Bolster (formerly RedMarlin) specializes in AI-powered phishing detection with fast automated takedowns.
 Their platform claims an average takedown time of under two minutes for confirmed phishing sites.

-The platform monitors for domain impersonation, phishing pages, fake mobile apps, and social media impersonation.
-Their CheckPhish product (covered below) provides a free entry point for organizations evaluating domain scanning capabilities.
+The platform monitors for domain impersonation and phishing pages.
+Their CheckPhish product (covered below) provides an entry point for organizations evaluating domain scanning capabilities.

 Bolster fits organizations prioritizing speed of response.
 When a phishing domain goes live, every minute it operates increases the number of potential victims.